Contribution guide

 python3 tools/tag_release.py X.Y.Z

 where X.Y.Z is your new version number.
-The script will bump the hdl-registers version number and copy release notes to a new file.
+The script will bump the version number of the Python package, and copy release notes to a new file.
 The changes will be committed and then tagged.